ericasaywhat/SmoothCriminals/reports/final_report.md

 #### `S = (W`<sub>target</sub>` - W`<sub>offender</sub>`) + P`

 In Groff's implementation, if `S >= 0`, the offender determines that the target is suitably wealthy and robs them.
 If `S < 0`, the offender determines that the target is not suitably wealthy, so they do not rob them.
-Groff uses GIS software, which is why it is necessary for Groff to use `S` to determine whether to rob a target.
-Since we do not use GIS software, however, we remove `S` from the simulation since offenders in our model look for the wealthiest citizen in the nodes they are in to rob, thereby removing the redundancy of checking guardian capability.
+We decided that this check is unnecessary in the context of our experiment; according to Groff's implementation, there is a higher chance that an offender will rob another Citizen who is wealthier than them, but the same offender might actually rob other Citizens who are of equal or lesser wealth, as well, albeit with lower likelihood.
+As a result, we omitted `S` because we believe that in the long run, the number of crimes committed will not be different between a model in which offenders only rob Citizens wealthier than them (our model) and a model where offenders mainly rob wealthier Citizens, but have a chance of indiscriminately robbing other Citizens (Groff's model).
+Our modified version of Groff's decision tree is shown in Figure 1.2.

 ### B. Results of our initial model